 Configure a Webcam

 Edit and fill in the attributes as applicable.
-If you click on the Video Path field while your robot is live, a drop down autopopulates with identified camera paths.
+If you click on Show more, then the video_path field while your machine is live, a dropdown autopopulates with identified camera paths.

 {